fpgadeveloper/fpga-drive-aximm-pcie/docs/source/build_instructions.md

 ### Build Vitis workspace in Linux

-The following steps are required if you wish to build and run the [standalone application](standalone).
+The following steps are required if you wish to build and run the [standalone application](stand_alone).
 You can skip to the following section if you instead want to use PetaLinux.
-We are assuming that you have completed the above steps and an XSA file has been generated for your selected target.
+You are not required to have built the Vivado design before following these steps, as the Makefile triggers the Vivado build for the corresponding design if it has not already been done.

 1. Launch the setup scripts for Vitis:
    ```